 Recommended tool: Planner + To Do combined

-Best practices to optimise usage
+Best practices to optimize usage

 Tips for Microsoft Planner